MicrosoftDocs/well-architected/well-architected/saas-isv/data.md

 ### Design considerations

-- **Differenciate between your transactional and analytical operations.** Transactional and analytics data stores have distinct requirements.
+- **Differentiate between your transactional and analytical operations.** Transactional and analytics data stores have distinct requirements.
 Transactional data stores support your applications, while analytics data stores are used for reporting and purposes like machine learning.
 These stores are built with specialized products and have unique needs for performance, access patterns, schemas, and use cases.

 	This guide focuses on transactional data stores.